cwcon/push/setup/fork-and-clone.md

 id: setup_fork_and_clone
 ---

-# Get a Copy of Push
+# Get a copy of Push

 To submit or contribute to *Push*, you need to get a copy of it.
 There are two parts to that: the first takes place on GitHub, and the second on your computer.